 Headings: Specific Format and Style

-In this section, you use a specific style and format for headings.
-It is not, however, the "right" or the "only" one, just one among many.
+The style and format for headings shown in this chapter is not the "right" or the "only" one, just one among many.
 It's important to use this style, however, because that's the way it is for many technical writers—they must write according to a "house" style.
 Most organizations expect their documents to look a certain way.
-Using the style and format for headings described in this book gives you some experience with one of the key requirements in technical writing—writing according to "specifications."
+Using the style and format for headings described here gives you some experience with one of the key requirements in technical writing—writing according to "specifications."